Work with us!

 Summary

-We are experimenting this year with opening a few volunteer positions.
 If you have a passion for getting your hands in the dirt and have a few hours a month to contribute in exchange for some fresh veggies and flowers, check out our guidelines below.

 Volunteer Shifts and Hours

-Tuesday-Friday, generally mornings.
+Tuesday-Saturday, generally mornings.
 Sorry, no weekend shifts at this point.

 We have a schedule of when we work on which areas of the farm, so depending on your interests, we can discuss and make recommendations on which mornings you might enjoy the most.